-It is crucial to have a plan for how you will keep a record of who you have registered to vote-as well as who is already registered-so that you will be able to contact these people as part of your mobilization activities.
-You will be able to compile a list of which of your residents are already registered from the voter rolls you acquire from your local Board of Elections.
+It is crucial to have a plan for how you will keep a record of who you have registered to vote, as well as who is already registered, so that you will be able to contact these people as part of your mobilization activities.
+You will be able to compile a list of residents who are already registered from the voter rolls you acquire from your local Board of Elections.